TheCahyag/Git-Essential-Training/README.md

 * `git checkout BRANCH`: Switch to the BRANCH branch
     * `git checkout -b NEW_BRANCH`: Create a new branch and switch to it
 * `git merge BRANCH`: Merge BRANCH into the current branch
+    * `git merge --ff-only BRANCH`: Only merge BRANCH into the current directory if a fast-forward merge can be done, otherwise abort
+    * `git merge --abort`: Abort the current merge
+* `git stash save "message for stash"`: Stash changes to move to a different branch
+    * `git stash list`: List all the stashes availiable
+* `git fetch origin`: Fetchs data from the origin remote repo

 #### Git Commit Message Etiquette
 * Keep the message a short single-line summary (less than 50 characters) orr
 * Optionally followed by a blank line and a more complete description